geo-data/gdal-docker/README.md

 # GDAL Docker Images

-NB: As of GDAL version 1.11.2 the image has been renamed from `homme/gdal` to `geodata/gdal`.

-This is an Ubuntu derived image containing the Geospatial Data Abstraction Library (GDAL) compiled with a broad range of drivers.
+This is an Debian derived image containing the Geospatial Data Abstraction Library (GDAL) compiled with a broad range of drivers.
 The build process is based on that defined in the
 [GDAL TravisCI tests](https://github.com/OSGeo/gdal/blob/trunk/.travis.yml).